 Load Serving Entities (LSEs) will submit hourly demand schedules, including any price-sensitive demand, for the amount of demand that they wish to lock in at day-ahead prices.
-Any generator that is a PJM-designated capacity Capacity resource Resource must submit a bid schedule into the day-ahead market unless it is self-scheduled or unavailable due to outage.
+Any generator that is a PJM-designated Capacity Resource must submit a bid schedule into the day-ahead market unless it is self-scheduled or unavailable due to outage.